y36jung/arcadeLeaderboard/README.md

 ## 🛠️ Functionalities
-- Values shown on the leaderboard are fetched from a Google Sheet file via Google API. \
+- Values shown on the leaderboard are fetched from a Google Sheet file via Google API
-- Users are able to make edits to the appropriate cell values in the Google Sheet, which then the values on the web app would update periodically.
+- Users are able to make edits to the appropriate cell values in the Google Sheet, which then the values on the web app would update periodically

 The links below can be accessed to test such functionalities:
 - [Web Application (hosted via Vercel)](https://arcade-leaderboard.vercel.app)